aldebaran/qibuild/doc/source/design/python/overviews/handling_cmake_flags.rst

     (active_projects, single) =  _projects_from_args(toc, args)
     toc.active_projects = active_projects

-Note how the ``argparse.NameSpace`` object is exploded to become explicit keywork arguments to the Toc constructor.
+Note how the ``argparse.NameSpace`` object is exploded to become explicit keyword arguments to the Toc constructor.

 This decouples the ``Toc`` initialization from the command line parsing, which is a good